ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Related Work

-Redundant robots are robotic systems that have more \ac{DoF} than is strictly necessary to perform a given task, and for regular reach a pose tasks, robots with more than six \ac{DoF} have redundancy.
-Numerous studies have leveraged redundancy resolution in seven \ac{DoF} robots to enhance motion optimization, such as introducing joint limit constraints\cite{flacco_motion_2012}, improving manipulability to avoid singularities\cite{vahrenkamp_representing_2015}, enhancing stiffness \cite{tang_towards_2023}, avoiding obstacles\cite{jiang_obstacle_2019}, or reducing energy consumption\cite{dietrich_overview_2015}.
+Numerous studies have leveraged redundancy resolution in seven \ac{DoF} robots to enhance motion optimization \cite{flacco_motion_2012, vahrenkamp_representing_2015, tang_towards_2023}.
 When the objective is to achieve coordinated relative poses between multiple robotic arms, the nullspace of the relative Jacobian becomes larger, enabling further optimization across multiple sub-tasks or asymmetric tasks \cite{su_manipulability_2019} \cite{tarbouriech_dual-arm_2018}.

 Some research has extended the concept of the nullspace by incorporating advanced optimization strategies.
 For instance, cost functions based on the manipulability of key waypoints have been proposed to define secondary tasks \cite{faroni_global_2016}, thereby optimizing the average manipulability index throughout the task execution.
 Additionally, by deriving the nullspace into acceleration domain, nullspace-based impedance controller is proposed to handle force interactive tasks \cite{lee_relative_2014} and minimization of motion time under kinematic/dynamic bounds can also be achieved \cite{al_khudir_faster_2018}.